ardeora-cmu/Project5/README.md

 Using the split method of the java String class and the flatMap method of the JavaRDD class, use the count method of the JavaRDD class to display the number of words in The Tempest.
 For the display, use System.out.println().
+So that we are all on the same page, please use the string "[^a-zA-Z]+" as the regular expression delimiter in your split method.

 ### Task 2.
 (2 points)